ryuhei329/cloud-takehome/README.md

 Apply the configuration by running `terraform apply`.
 This command executes the changes outlined in the preview, initiating the deployment process.
 Please be patient, as this step may take a few moments to complete.
 When prompted, ensure to confirm by typing "yes" to proceed.

 Upon successful completion of the deployment, you will receive the IP addresses and hostname information of the instance that Terraform has created.

+**Note:** Although terraform execution is completed, SSH on the instance may not be available immediately, please wait a few minutes if ansible execution fails.

 ### Ansible Deployment Instructions: